XlinCLab/multimodal-yolo/README.md

 ```

 ## Downloading weights for pretrained models
-Weights for pretrained models are saved using [Git LFS (Large File Storage)](https://git-lfs.com/).
+Weights for pretrained models are saved using [Git LFS (Large File Storage)](https://git-lfs.com/) in the `models/` directory.

-After cloning the repository, make sure Git LFS is installed on your system:
+After cloning this repository, make sure Git LFS is installed on your system:
 ```
 git lfs install
 ```